 Addressing the Removed Visual Indicators

-Since the red "For Subscriber" tags users were used to had been removed, I designed alternatives:
+Since the red "For Subscribers" tags users were used to had been removed, I designed an alternative:

 Persistent Preview Banner

-"You are previewing News24.
+"You are previewing NOVA.
 Already a subscriber?
 Sign in"

 → Constant clarity without visual clutter

-Trade-off: Rather than opposing Editorial's decision, I designed complementary solutions achieving user clarity with better aesthetics.
+Trade-off: Rather than opposing Editorial's decision, I designed a complementary solution achieving user clarity with better aesthetics.

 Impact